ignite/cli/docs/guide/interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-The author of buy order receives 5 marscoin vouchers which locks 50 venuscoin of their tokens.
-The 5marscoin amount not filled by the sell order creates a buy order on the target chain:
+The author of the buy order receives 5 marscoin vouchers which locks 50 venuscoin of their token.
+The 5marscoin amount that is not filled by the sell order creates a buy order on the target chain:

 ```yml
 # Target blockchain